 4. How does self-learning compare to taking structured classes?

-Self-learning allows freedom but risks developing bad habits or missing key skills like understanding proper use of clubs or mastering basic etiquette on the course.
+Self-learning allows freedom but risks developing bad habits or missing key skills like the proper use of clubs or mastering basic etiquette on the course.

 5. Is joining a golf community helpful for beginners learning alone?